IllinoisLegalAidOnline/ilao-documentation/docs/source/user_staff_board.rst

 Staff, Board & YPB pages
 =========================

-.. note:: In October 2022, these pages were rewritten to operate as standard basic pages.

 Staff
 ========
 The Staff page lists each staff member.
 Each staff member is added using a separate portal layout side-by-side component.